iamjoya/cash_pay/README.md

  Cashpay work trial

  ## Setup instructions
+1. Clone or Download the project file
-1. Open terminal and go to the package folder then run:
+2. Open terminal and go to the package folder then run:
 ```
 npm install
 ```
-2. Run the ffg commands (Dependencies):
+3. Run the ffg commands (Dependencies):

 - [cucumber-js] : Execute BDD test
 ```